Affidavit of Thomas Ewing Bulleit, Jr. August 22, 2011

 63. Bulleit Bourbon is now sold in all 50 states as well as Canada, Mexico, Australia, Indonesia, Singapore, Japan, Great Britain, Germany, Sweden and Turkey.
 We market a full line of glass in the United States, and RTDs, or ready mixes, in Australia and Great Britain in various sizes and ABVs.
 See Exhibit G for a list of all trademark applications and registrations for Bulleit Bourbon and Exhibit H for copies of all U.S. trademark registrations for Bulleit Bourbon.

 64. Since 2006, our daughter, Hollis, has served as Bulleit Bourbon World Ambassador for Diageo.

 Again, Tom has admitted here that I worked well over ten years for him and Diageo.
-And people still think that my worth, input, and earnings figures fairly in at less than 2%?
+The Bulleit family and Diageo argue that my worth, input, and earnings are less than 2% of Tom Bulleit's earnings.
 By Tom’s own admission, I was part of this process throughout.
-And Diageo chose to willingly ignore it and bury since 2011 when this affidavit was submitted.
-It could appear as if they were trying to bury the out and proud lesbian, or hey just female representative sexual orientation set aside.
+Diageo chose to willingly ignore me and my history by burying it since 2011 when this affidavit was submitted.
+It could appear as if they were trying to erase the out and proud lesbian.

 65. I was diagnosed with colon cancer on April 27, 2005.
 I went through various operations and chemotherapy until February 2006.
 The cancer is now in remission.